alfiehiscox/spqr-api/README.md

 SQPR-API is an opensource API for querying information about the ancient Romans.

-The API is written in Go and available here: <LINK>
+The API is written in Go and is available here: <LINK>

 The project is split into two separate applications: the api and the scraper.
-The scraper is a simple script that uses Colly to scrap popular websites for information about the romans.
-The API uses different Go technologies such as Gin and GORM to create the server.
+The scraper is a simple script that uses [colly](https://github.com/gocolly/colly) to scrape popular websites for information about the romans.
+The API uses different Go technologies such as [gin](https://github.com/gin-gonic/gin) and [gorm](https://github.com/go-gorm/gorm) to create the server.

 ## Usage